Inheritance TaxappreciationMontreal

 How to pay inheritance tax in montreal

 In montreal, inheritance tax is paid to the provincial government.
-Beneficiaries must file a tax return and pay the tax amount within six months of the date of death.
+Beneficiaries must file a and pay the tax amount within six months of the date of death.
 Failure to do so may result in penalties and interest charges.

 It is also possible to make arrangements for payments to be made in installments over a period of ten years.
 However, interest will still be charged on the unpaid balance.
 Beneficiaries should consider this option if they are unable to pay the full amount upfront.